Estonia Company Registration, Expert Business Setup Services

 • Minimum Share Capital is Just 0.01 €

 When registering a company, founders can set the share capital at any amount.
-If it does not exceed 50,000 euros, the Commercial Register doesn’t require proof of payment into the charter fund (no bank or payment system confirmation needed).
+If it does not exceed 50,000 euros, the Business Register doesn’t require proof of payment into the charter fund (no bank or payment system confirmation needed).

 • A Fully Digital Nation